Tong-ST/debian_sway/README.md

     And in default sway install and this config here we use **swaylock / swayidle** it will lockscreen when inactive It just going to be blackscreen when LOCK and you can UNLOCK by typing your login PIN then ENTER (Backspace to clear before typing)

 ## GO ALL-IN?
 (Barebone debian + Sway No others DE)
 > This section is for more advance user, If you want to go with just sway and no others DE, mean less bloated but easy to break!!!
-Also this section is more like experimental, You might have to thinkering it to work, But here just provide some package you need to get start with
+Also this section is more like experimental, You might have to tinkering it to work, But here just provide some package you need to get start with

 In *** Debian installation *** at Desktop Environment section ONLY check **Standard system Utilities**

-This section can do after install or alongside with Sway install section abrove mostly just package that might doesn't come with shipped DE
+This section can do after install or alongside with Sway install section above mostly just package that might doesn't come with shipped DE

-If you very new, First thing might need install is just ``` apt install sudo -y ``` do within root that can access by ``` su - ``` which is already explain in debian installation abrove
+If you very new, First thing might need install is just ``` apt install sudo -y ``` do within root that can access by ``` su - ``` which is already explain in debian installation above

 - CORE PACKAGE
     ```